 - 1. Take the incident seriously.
-Liaise with the Pastoral Lead or Head of Pre-Prep as soon as possible.
-Any member of staff who deals with an incident of bullying should record brief details on CPOMS and inform the Pastoral Lead or Head of Pre-Prep. - 2.
+Liaise with the Assistant Head (Pastoral) as soon as possible.
+Any member of staff who deals with an incident of bullying should record brief details on CPOMS and inform the Assistant Head (Pastoral). - 2.
 Investigate to establish who, when, where, what. - 3.
 Listen sensitively and impartially to both target of unkindness and alleged perpetrator of unkindness separately. - 4.
-Inform those who need to know: - Class teacher (target of unkindness & perpetrator of unkindness) - Pastoral Lead or Head of Pre-Prep - Designated Safeguarding Lead.
+Inform those who need to know: - Class teacher (target of unkindness & perpetrator of unkindness) - Assistant Head (Pastoral) - Designated Safeguarding Lead.
 If a child protection or potential criminal matter emerges, refer to the procedures in the Child Protection Policy, which may include a referral to Social Care and/or the Police.